ASHWIN776/portfolio/src/data/blog/why-containers/index.md

 In the early days, every app ran on its own dedicated physical machine.

 <aside>
+<strong>Using bare metal for running our apps</strong>

 So, according to the above scenario, you would run the frontend app, backend app, and database on 3 different machines.

-Now, you would say - why not just everything on the laptop.
+Now, you would say - why not just run everything on the laptop.

 But, you wouln't want your backend or frontend app to interfere with the database right?